Design-Based Cross-Validation for Comparing Small Area Estimators: Simulation Analysis

-Given the synthetic population, we draw 50 replication surveys using a two-stage stratified design, where $50$ clusters are sampled in each stratum and $30$ households are sampled in each cluster.
-Figures~\ref{fig:sim_int} displays, for a single replicate, point estimates and 90\% uncertainty intervals produced by the candidate models.
-Direct estimation, $\MM_1$, and $\MM_2$ all produce estimates close to the population truth across all Admin-1 areas.
-By contrast, $\MM_3$ shows excessive shrinkage, though with overlapping interval estimates compared to others.
+We start with modeling prevalence at the $10$ province level.
+Given the synthetic population, we draw 50 replicate surveys using a two-stage stratified design, where $50$ clusters are sampled in each stratum and $30$ households are sampled in each cluster.
+We consider the following three candidate models that differ in their model class and prior specification.

+\begin{itemize} \item $\MM_1$: Unit-level Beta-Binomial model with independent random effects $u_i \stackrel{iid}{\sim} N(0, \sigma_u^2)$, and a $PC (1, 0.01)$ hyperprior on $\sigma_u$. \item $\MM_2$: Area-level Fay-Herriot model with the same priors for random effects as in $\mathcal{M}_1$. \item $\MM_3$: Same model as in $\MM_1$, but with a highly informative $PC (0.01, 0.01)$ on $\sigma_u$. \end{itemize} For all three models, we adopt the penalised complexity (PC) prior \citep{simpson:etal:17}, where the $PC(U, \alpha)$ prior for the standard deviation $\sigma$ specifies that $Pr(\sigma >U) = \alpha$.
+For both $\MM_1$ and $\MM_2$, the prior correspond to default priors commonly used in practice \citep{dong2026toward}.
+Figure~\ref{fig:sim_int} displays, for a single replicate, point estimates and 90\% uncertainty intervals produced by the candidate models.
+Direct estimation, $\MM_1$, and $\MM_2$ all produce estimates close to the population truth across all provinces.
+By contrast, $\MM_3$ shows excessive shrinkage, though with overlapping interval estimates relative to $\MM_1$ and $\MM_2$.

 We computed the adjusted cross-validation scores of all models using $5$-fold stratified cross-validation.
 Figure~\ref{fig:bd_diff_nntl} summarizes the adjusted CV score comparisons of the three models across the $50$ synthetic surveys.
-When comparing $\MM_3$ with $\MM_1$, the adjusted CV score was able to consistently identify that $\MM_3$ has larger MSE and the score differences all exceed the error bound, $t_q$, providing decisive evidence in favor of $\MM_1$.
+When comparing $\MM_3$ with $\MM_1$, the adjusted CV score consistently identifies that $\MM_3$ has larger MSE and the score differences all exceed the error bound, $t_q$, providing decisive evidence in favor of $\MM_1$.
 The comparison between $\MM_2$ and $\MM_1$ is more difficult as the oracle differences are much smaller in scale.
-The adjusted CV score differences mostly have the same sign as the oracle difference, but in all replicates, the estimated score differences were between $\pm t_q$, thus suggesting the comparison between $\MM_2$ and $\MM_1$ is inconclusive, as the available information in the data does not overcome the unestimable bias components of the conditional MSE.
+The adjusted CV score differences mostly have the same sign as the oracle difference, but in all replicates, the estimated score differences were between $\pm t_q$, thus suggesting the comparison between $\MM_2$ and $\MM_1$ is inconclusive, as the available information in the data does not overcome the unidentifiable bias components of the conditional MSE.

+To gain additional insight on the model performance, we also examine the area-specific scores in Figure~\ref{fig:bd_diff_subntl}.
+For the comparison between $\MM_3$ and $\MM_1$, the over-smoothed $\MM_3$ departs noticeably from the other models in Copperbelt, Luapula, Lusaka, and Northern provinces, producing absolute score differences that are well above the error bound.
+For comparing $\MM_2$ with $\MM_1$, area-specific score differences still remain tightly clustered near zero, with all points falling within the inconclusive region, except for Lusaka on a few occasions.